Switzerland's $6.5 bln fighter decision nears after years of delay

 The result is being closely watched as the first of three face-offs ahead of procurement decisions in Finland and Canada.

-Both are suffering from fatigue and serviceability problems that have led to groundings, according to Gareth Jennings, aviation editor at defence publication Jane's.
+Both are suffering from fatigue and serviceability problems that have led to groundings here, according to Gareth Jennings, aviation editor at defence publication Jane's.

 Our Standards: The Thomson Reuters Trust Principles.